reddit-economics/economics-wiki/config/sidebar.md

 3. **Source Standards**

   Submissions must be from *original sources*.
-Editorialization, memes, and/or blogspam are not acceptable.
+Editorialization, memes, and low-quality blogs are not acceptable.
+Source spamming is not acceptable.

 4. **User Behavior Standards**